Want to avoid falling prey to the most common funeral scams? Read on.

 Funeral homes sell, in many cases, the exact same cremation urns that you can purchase online, often at a lower price.
 (Shameless plug: This is what we do.)
 Or other products like caskets; we’ll stick with cremation urns for this example.

 You can find multiple thousands of cremation urns online.
 All manner of shapes, styles, quality, themes, styles, and levels of personalization.
 There are, of course, many cheap imports or poorly made items in the online world.
-In that sense, there is some truth to the claim that what the funeral home has on hand is better than the average online offering on, say, Amazon.
+In that sense, there is some truth to the claim that what the funeral home has on hand is better than the average online offering at, say, WalMart.
 And funeral homes may sometimes have items made exclusively for them, or work with manufacturers that really do only sell direct to funeral homes.

 However, you can find good quality cremation urns online by shopping at Urns Northwest, searching for American-made products, or looking for something handcrafted by an artisan.
 You will be able to choose from many more options than what the funeral home may offer, and often the prices online are much more competitive than what the funeral home charges.

 Also, in some instances, you may not care if the item is a more cheaply made import, as long as it is functional and looks nice.
 There are many, many urns you can purchase online for less that will ship to you in just a few days.
 There’s no need to pay hundreds or even thousands of dollars when you really just want something simple and affordable.

 Sometimes foreign manufacturers will copy the design of a cremation urn and even steal the original manufacturer’s photo.
 This makes it look like you will receive a high-to-medium-quality product, when in actuality you are getting a very low-end knockoff.